rickb777/enumeration/README.md

     - convert to upper case the string representations of the enumeration values.

  * `-f`
-    - force output generation; if this is not set the output file is only produced when it is is absent or when it is older than the input file.
+    - force output generation; if this is not set, the output file is only produced when it is is absent or when it is older than the input file.

  * `-v`
     - verbose info messages